infosec-ucalgary/magpieCTF-2025/web/cops_like_ciphers_and_cookies/readme.md

 # Cops Like Ciphers and Cookies

-Author: Mohammad Hashmi
+Author: Mohammad Hashmi, obliviousturnip

->Difficulty: \<easy to medium>
+>Difficulty: easy to medium

 Flag: `magpieCTF{wh3r3_w4s_Jake}`

 ## Backstory

 A glimpse into the NYPD as a new employee.
 Attackers will get to navigate through their servers to find out the truth about who killed Kristina.
-This challenge will frame Jake, however, his innocence will be proven later
+This challenge will frame Jake, however, his innocence will be proven later.

 ## Intended Solve

-- Explore the home page a little bit and read the texts
-- One of the classes has an odd span of text
-- Base64 decode that text and you find out there is a hidden.html page
+This is the intended solve of the challenge:

+- Explore the homepage and find a specific `<li>` element with a base64 encoded string which says "We need someone to fix /login, it's been broken for far too long."
+- The hacker goes to `/login`
+- The following hints are given to the hacker from this new page:
+  - there's a meta tag that says *vigenere* in base64
+  - the word *admin* is italized
+  - it mentions cookies too
+- The hacker is supposed to break the vigenere cipher of the cookies, realize what it does, and encrypt *admin* using the obtained key
-- Upon arriving to the hidden page the user is greeted with a big message
+- The hacker is then supposed to refresh the page to resend the request, after which he is then prompted with the flag

-- When they look around they'll see some cookies that are encoded
-- These are encoded with a Vigenère Cipher (hardest part of the challenge) where consistency is the key (Hence the reason for the link in the first page)
-- Upon decoding they find that it's a cookie for user
-- They can encode 'admin' using the same key and once they set that to the value of the cookie and refresh the page they'll find the flag (with some lore)
+>The key is located in `src/app.js:76`

 ## Handouts

 - IP of the server

-## Hints

-Hint 1: Remember, consistency is key
-Hint 2: The NYPD used to be fans of Vigenère Ciphers but a bad intern encoded something with base64